Great Britain men's national under-18 ice hockey team

 The Great Britain men's national under-18 ice hockey team is the men's national under-18 ice hockey team of Great Britain.
 The team is controlled by Ice Hockey UK, a member of the International Ice Hockey Federation.
 The team represents Great Britain at the IIHF World U18 Championships.

 International competitions

+IIHF European Junior Championships

+Great Britain competed at the IIHF European Junior Championships from 1967 to 1998.

+British Ice Hockey Association secretary Pat Marsh regularly travelled with the team to international events, and stated her favourite tournament was the gold medal victory in Pool-C at the 1986 IIHF European U18 Championship in Barcelona, Spain.